ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 generating mechanism, specifying a seed for the random number generator before using rank swapping is recommended to guarantee reproducibility of results.
-The seed can also be specified as a function argument in the function rankSwap().
-Example 5.23 shows how to apply rank swapping with *sdcMicro*.
+The seed can also be specified as a function argument in the function rankSwap(). :numref:`code523` shows how to apply rank swapping with *sdcMicro*.
 If the variables contain missing values (NA in *R*), the function rankSwap() will automatically recode those to the value specified in the ‘missing’ argument.
 This value should not be in the value range of any of the variables.
 After using the function rankSwap(), these values should be recoded NA.
-This is shown in the Example 5.23.
+This is shown in the :numref:`code523`.

-Example 5.23: Rank swapping using *sdcMicro*

 .. code-block:: R
+   :linenos:
+   :caption: Rank swapping using *sdcMicro*
+   :name: code523

     # Check correlation structure between the variables
     cor(file$TOTHOUS, file$TOTFOOD)